Last updated on September 7th, 2019 at 06:26 pm

 The Cost of Distributing Flyers

-A normally forgotten cost to flyers is the cost for distribution.
+A normally forgotten cost to flyers is the cost for the distribution.
 Unless you can hand out every flyer on your own or people volunteer to help, there’s a cost for hiring people for the job.

 Hiring college students or interns solves this problem and helps the employees gain business experience.
 Visit interships.com to find employees flyer distributors.